 1,000 Books Before Kindergarten

-The concept is simple, the rewards are priceless.
-Read a book (any book) to your newborn, infant, and/or toddler.
-The goal is to have read 1,000 books before your precious one starts kindergarten.
-Does it sound hard?
-Not really if you think about it.
-If you read just 1 book a night, you will have read about 365 books in a year.
-That is 730 books in two years and 1,095 books in three years.
-If you consider that most children start kindergarten at around 5 years of age, you have more time than you think (so get started).
+Simple concept, priceless rewards!
+Read a book (any book) to your newborn, infant, or toddler.
+The goal is to read 1,000 books before your little one starts kindergarten around age five.
+If you read just one book a night, you will have read about 365 books in a year.
+That is 730 books in two years, and 1,095 books in three years.
+A highly achievable goal with great results!

 Or use our printable reading logs: